 What Is A Medical Insurance Specialist’s Salary?

-Medical insurance specialists’ annual median salary is $39,180, according to the Bureau of Labor Statistics.
-Entry-level median salary is $25,810, and the top 10 percent earn $64,610 annually.
+Medical insurance specialists’ annual average salary in 2021 was $48,310, according to the Bureau of Labor Statistics.
+Entry-level average salary was listed at around $29,430, and the top 10 percent earned $74,200 annually.
 The top industries for highest salaries are professional, scientific, and technical services.
-The lowest paying industry for medical insurance specialists is in the doctors’ offices.

 Train, Then Continue Your Education